 Small octavo. viii + 64pages.
 Original red cloth lettered in gilt on front board, blind borders.

 Black-and-white frontis-portraits of John Mullins and his son Joseph Mullins on endpapers and several black and white photos.
 Published under the patronage of the "War Office Authorities" and the "Crown Land Commissioners".
-Includes a biographical sketch of the author and noted water-diviner John Mullins, collected letters on the subject, and short essays describing successful water dowsing for his patrons, whose names occupy a four-page listing that begins with dukes, proceeds to lords, and then goes on to encompass the lesser nobility, a series of wealthy "esquires," and finally concludes with a rather lengthy series of breweries.
+Includes a biographical sketch of the author and noted water-diviner John Mullins, collected letters on the subject, and short essays describing successful water dowsing for his patrons, whose names occupy a four-page listing that begins with dukes, proceeds to lords, and then goes on to encompass the lesser nobility, a series of wealthy "esquires," and finally concludes with a rather lengthy series of breweries, which, of course, need extensive and bountiful sources of pure, fresh water.
+A lovely, practical, and rare book on water-dowsing

 Naylor, Peter.
 Discovering Dowsing and Divining.